Patents

 There is no official fee for opting out.
 An opt-out will last for the lifetime of the patent, unless the opt-out is withdrawn.

-It is possible to withdraw an opt out and opt a patent back into the UPC, but only as long as there is no ongoing national litigation involving the patent.
-However, this is a one-way ticket; it will not be possible to opt back out a second time.
+It is possible to withdraw an opt out and opt a patent back into the UPC, but only as long as there is no national litigation involving the patent.
+As such, a competitor can prevent you from opting in by attacking your patent in a national court.
+Moreover, withdrawing the opt-out is a one-way ticket; it will not be possible to opt back out a second time.

 Being part of the UPC may be a useful tool if you opted out but later wanted to try and enforce a patent across a number of European countries in a single action.